Izzmo/about/README.md

 # README
 This readme is intended for people who I work closely with.
-It is so those people can get to know me a little better by learning about my idiosyncrasies, personalities, and general quarks.
-Once you read it all, hopefully you know where I stand, and why I will or will not do various things that may drive you crazy.
+The purpose of it for people can get to know me a little better by learning about my idiosyncrasies, personalities, and general quarks.
+I am told I can be a bit of an acquired taste.
+My goal for you is that you know what I stand for, and why I will or will not do various things that may drive you crazy, or may motivate you to the next level of your journey.

+# Storming
+Ever heard of (Tuckman's Stages of Group Development)[https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development]?
+Better known as _Forming, Storming, Norming, Performing_, I take full advantage of the _Storming_ phase.
+I think it's essential to learning more about yourself, your team, and how you interact with eachother, which leads to the team ultimately growing to and performing at their fullest potential.
+It leads to some akward conversations at times, and it's not cut out for every one (nor should it!), but I can guarantee you that you and the team will come out of stronger one the top perfomers in the industry.

 # Passionately Curious
 I will never stop coding or learning.
 I think of the addage "if you are not growing, you are dying."
 I apply that sentiment to pretty much everything I do.
 I love to do read articles mentioning some clever trick or better way to do something.